codysmith-data/google-cloud-APIs/README.md

 Once you have pip3, get Google Cloud Vision (the first API we will use).

     pip3 install --upgrade google-cloud-vision

-**Before using each API, you will need to activate them within the Google Cloud Platform**

 ------------------------
 ***VISION API***